pato/patOS/REPORT.md

 In order to demonstrate the `win_height` syscall, I also wrote a simple clear program that gets the current window size and prints that number of new lines to clear the current shell.

+### Dual Output Driver

+Because the windows are very small, and it can confusing to combine debug output with window output, I created a dual output driver.
+This means that output from user programs and `Debug::printf` go to the current window, but output from `Debug::cprintf` goes to the serial output.
+This makes it much easier to debug because debug output goes to the serial and program output goes to the VGA driver.